Nimbus125/PMDMusicPatch/README.md

 # PMD Music Patch

 This is a patch that adds music from Pokemon Mystery Dungeon: Red Rescue Team into The Legend of Zelda: The Minish Cap Randomizer.
+This was built using the v.0.6.2-Tourney build of TMCR.

 ##How to Use